Ohno-type relation for finite multiple zeta values: Abstract

 \section{Abstract}

 Ohno's relation is a well-known relation among multiple zeta values.
-In this paper, we prove Ohno's relation for finite multiple zeta values, which is conjectured by Kaneko.
-As a corollary, we give another proof of the sum formula for finite multiple zeta values.
+In this paper, we prove Ohno-type relation for finite multiple zeta values, which is conjectured by Kaneko.
+As a corollary, we give an alternative proof of the sum formula for finite multiple zeta values, which was first proved by Saito and Wakabayashi.